 On this page you will find the latest e-news and information about up-coming events.
-Last year I had major issues with the website, so nothing was retained as a record of what happend.
-This season, let's see if can do better!

-I will add news as and when required.
+We will add news as and when required.
 To read more, scroll down.

 Recently the Oceania Masters Track & Field Championships were held in Mackay, Australia.
 There were over 450 entries, 94 from New Zealand, with thirteen from Canterbury.
 I am currently compiling the performances of the Canterbury athletes and this will be publsihed soon.

-My brief opinion of the how the event was run, was that they could have better.
+My brief opinion of how the event was run was that they could have done better.
 The lack of an official printed programme, a non-timed detailed track programme once entries were confirmed and track events being brought forward meant there were some upset athletes who either missed an event or arrived just in time to compete.
 I am not sure how well the field events were run?

 At the recent AGM, I was re-elected again as President, with the same committee members as last season, except Anne Davison who stepped down as Secretary.
 Thank you Anne for your contribution over the past few seasons.
 Anne is a keen and experienced official, so is still fully involved.

 On the night Bernedette Jago offered to take the secretary role.
-With the masters events now almost fully interregated within an Athletics Canterbury event, one of the major discussions on the night was how we promote Masters to the community.
+With the masters events now almost fully integrated within an Athletics Canterbury event, one of the major discussions on the night was how we promote Masters to the community.
 That will be the focus going forward, with the aim to create community events based at Nga Puna Wai.
 If you are interested in being involved, please let me know.

 It's that time on the year and registrations for all NON-CLUB CMA members is now due.

 CLICK HERE to find out how to register.